 These fees provide access to activities and services, and are assessed to all students.
 They are not user fees and may not be waived.
 All students are encouraged to take advantage of the benefits these fees provide.

-The building fee provides the revenue stream to meet the bonding requirements for the renovation and expansion of Maucker Union.
-It also is used to complete the financing of the UNI-Dome as well as debt service for the roof replacement of the Dome.
+The Building Fee provides the revenue stream to meet the bonding requirements of debt incurred for the renovation and expansion of Maucker Union and repairs to the roof and structure of the UNI-Dome.
+It ensures effective maintenance and operation of the facilities.

 Graduate College Fees

 This is an optional fee for those students who wish to have their master’s or doctoral dissertation/thesis copyrighted by the U.S. Copyright Office.

 Publication Fees-Doctoral Dissertation

 This fee is associated with the electronic duplication of a doctoral dissertation.
 This fee equals the amount charged to the university by the outside vendor who provides this service.

 The fee is charged to doctoral or master’s students submitting their thesis for review by an editor in the Graduate College.
 The fee helps defray costs in materials and personnel to provide this service.